 Definition: All day efficiency means the power consumed by the transformer throughout the day.
-It is defined as the ratio of output in kilo watt hour (KWh) or watt hour (Wh) to the input in kWh or Wh of a transformer over 24 hours.
+It is defined as the ratio of output power to the input power in kWh or wh of the transformer over 24 hours.
 Mathematically, it is represented as

-Hence, the performance of such transformers cannot be judged by the commercial or ordinary efficiency, but the efficiency is calculated or judged by All Day Efficiency also known as operational efficiency or energy efficiency which is computed on the basis of energy consumed during a period of 24 hours.
+Hence, the performance of such transformers cannot be judged by the commercial or ordinary efficiency, but the efficiency is calculated or judged by All Day Efficiency also known as operational efficiency or energy efficiency which is computed by the energy consumed for 24 hours.

 3 thoughts on “All Day Efficiency of a Transformer”

 I like it.your material is good for students.please convert you into a app.

 I’m a b.tech student, your articles are really good and helpful.
 Thank u